logicent/crudle/README.md

 _Main module_

+- **Home** - view the default workspace customized in setup to show shortcuts and data widgets
 - **Dashboard** - view the dashboards created using the dashboard + data widget tools in setup
-- **Home** - view the default workspace customized in setup to show shortcuts and data widgets
-- **Report** - view the reports created using the report builder to show filtered query result
+- **Report** - view the reports created using the report builder to show filtered/full query result

 _Setup module_